 Wherever disaster strikes, we’re there – saving lives.
 Our teams do whatever it takes to reach children in desperate need.
-In 2015, Save the Children responded to 76 emergencies, delivering life-saving food, water, healthcare, protection and education to three million children.
+In 2015, we helped 2.6 million children through our emergency responses.

 Support our Emergency Fund:

 Or call 0800 8148 148 to donate by phone.

 Read about the emergencies our teams are responding to right now.